 Transfer sensation differs from phantom limb sensation, which likely results from changes in functional connectivity and reorganization within the central nervous system (and thus is difficult to localize).
 Transfer sensation arises from the reactivation of amputated and transferred sensory afferents, and is thus felt as being precisely located to discrete areas on the missing limb.

-27 patients underwent TMR at NMH or SAMMC (17 subjects with transhumeral amputations; 10 subjects with shoulder disarticulation amputations).
+27 patients underwent TMSKR at NMH or SAMMC (17 subjects with transhumeral amputations; 10 subjects with shoulder disarticulation amputations).

-All of these subjects had TMR performed on one side, although several patients had bilateral amputations.
+All of these subjects had TMSKR performed on one side, although several patients had bilateral amputations.

-Since publication of Targeted Muscle Reinnervation: A Neural Interface for Artificial Limbs, bilateral TMR has been performed on a patient with a right-side transhumeral amputation and a left-side shoulder disarticulation amputation.
+Since publication of Targeted Muscle Reinnervation: A Neural Interface for Artificial Limbs, bilateral TMSKR has been performed on a patient with a right-side transhumeral amputation and a left-side shoulder disarticulation amputation.

 Acute Surgical Outcomes